Check If a Variable Exists in Bash Using If Statement

 EXPLANATION

 Here, the variable a="Hello,how are you?" holds a string.
-The -z "$(a+x) operator checks if the variable length is zero or not.
+The -z "$(a+x) operator checks if the variable is set or unset and the length is zero or not.

 Using the -z option along with the +set modifier within the “if else” statement aids in finding variables in bash.
-If you don’t declare the variable in the bash script, it will return true.
+The ${x+set} within the if condition replaces the integer value of the variable with set modifier if the variable is not empty.
+The -z option returns false when the variable is set and not empty.
 Check the example below:

 #!/bin/bash